tModLoader/tModLoader/PortingNotes_1.4.5.md

 - WhipTagEffect.ModifyTaggedHit patches are wrong, method changed a lot
 - DustID.Spider and InfernoFlame are new and differ from names we made up in TML.cs file, remove our entries?
 - SpriteCharacterData is class now.
-- FocusHelper.AllowUIInputs and AllowGameplayInputs removed.
-Seems like AllowInputProcessing and AllowInputProcessingForGamepad absorbed their usages.
-Double check
 - Terraria.Testing.Cloning.CloneByReference shares name with tmod class.
 Problem?
 Same purpose?
 Investigate.
 - Item.NewItem changed even more.
 Need to investigate how this affects porting.